-I've got a thing for folk art.
-Have for awhile now.
-I like a primitive feel.
+I have a thing for folk art.
+I love a primitive feel.
 I like art with a heart and a soul, and nothing speaks to me like folk art.
 Of course when I discovered Audrey Eclectic several years ago, my love of that sort of art deepened.
 Heather is the artist behind Audrey Eclectic, and she a girl after my own heart.
 She loves the spooky and the sweet.
 She has a thing for the past, and creates such haunting, lovely portraits.

 Four years ago I commissioned a family portrait from her, which immediately became a treasure, an heirloom (which you can see here).
 But four years is such a long time in the life of a kid, and my kids have grown so much since our last one.
 So, what else to do but commission another?